Equestrian (say it like this: ek-west-ree-un) events are horse riding events.

 Eventing has three parts.
 The first part is dressage.

 The second is cross country, when riders have to ride their horses along a track in a set time.
-The cross country requires speed and strength as the horses gallop along a track in a set time.
-As well as this there are a number of walls, logs and fences they jump over, and a water crossing.
+As well as the time limit there are a number of walls, logs and fences they jump over, and a water crossing.

 The third part of the contest is jumping, which shows how fit and strong the horses are after a cross country race.
 Individual riders and teams of four compete in this event.